harshkumar742/voice-gpt/README.md

 # Voice-GPT

-Voice-GPT is an interactive voice-based application that records a 7-second user command or question, transcribes the audio, and generates contextually relevant responses using OpenAI's GPT-3 based DaVinci model.
-This offers a versatile voice interface for various use cases.
+Voice-GPT is an interactive voice-based application that records a 7-second user command or question, transcribes the audio, generates contextually relevant responses using OpenAI's GPT-3 based DaVinci model, and speaks the response back to the user, offering a versatile voice interface for various use cases.

 ![Example](example.png)